opral/monorepo/source-code/sdk-js/src/adapter-sveltekit/vite-plugin/transforms/refactoring.md

 			`(event) => { i("test") }` => `(event, { i }) => { i("test") }`
 			`({ locals }) => { i("test") }` => `({ locals }, { i }) => { i("test") }`
 			```
+			 - `_` needs to be variable name that does not exist in the outer scope
- - look if any import from `@inlang/sdk-js` get's used outside of a placeholder wrapper
+ 3. look if any import from `@inlang/sdk-js` get's used outside of a placeholder wrapper
     - if yes => throw meaningful error
- - remove imports from `@inlang/sdk-js`
+ 4. remove imports from `@inlang/sdk-js`
- - import all necessary things
+ 5. import all necessary things
- - replace placeholder with specific function of that file
+ 6. replace placeholder with specific function of that file
 	```ts
 	const code = 'const fn = $$_INLANG_PLACEHOLDER_$$((_, { i }) => { i("test") });'
 	const wrapperAst = parse('initHandleWrapper({ key: "value" }).wrap($$_INLANG_PLACEHOLDER_$$)')